duyfken/alternative-frontends/README.md

 - **SafeTwitch**

    - SafeTwitch is a privacy respecting frontend for Twitch.
-The main advantages of SafeTwitch are every request is proxied through the server, no logs are kept, and compared to Twitch, SafeTwitch is optimized for speed and usability.
+The main advantages of SafeTwitch are every request is proxied through the server, no logs are kept, and compared to Twitch, SafeTwitch is optimised for speed and usability.
    - [Official Instance](https://safetwitch.drgns.space/) | [Repo](https://codeberg.org/dragongoose/safetwitch)
    - [Public Instances](https://codeberg.org/SafeTwitch/safetwitch#instances)
    - [x] Open-Source